 It’s never too early to start thinking about and planning for your first internship!
 Turn the skills you have learned in the classroom into experience.

 Use the internship search tools below to begin your internship search.
-Start networking at the career and internship fair September 26, 2018, on LinkedIn, with your faculty, family and friends.
-Contact the internship coordinator, Julia Parcell at email@example.com for further help and contacts.
+Start networking with your faculty, family and friends.
+Attend employer campus career and internship fairs and information sessions on campus.
+Contact the internship coordinator, Julia Parcell at firstname.lastname@example.org for further help and contacts.

 Where Do I Find an Internship?